2024 Republican Party presidential debates and forums: First debate

 All of the candidates of the first debate.

 Top row: Senator of South Carolina Tim Scott, Former Governor of South Carolina Nikki Haley, Governor of Florida Ron DeSantis, entrepreneur Vivek Ramaswamy.

-Bottom row: Governor of Arkansas Asa Hutchinson, Governor of North Dakota Doug Burgum, former Vice President Mike Pence, former Governor of New Jersey Chris Christie.
+Bottom row: former Governor of Arkansas Asa Hutchinson, Governor of North Dakota Doug Burgum, former Vice President Mike Pence, former Governor of New Jersey Chris Christie.

 The Fiserv Forum in Milwaukee, Wisconsin on the eve of the 1st debate, August 2023.

 The first Republican primary debate was aired by Fox News and held from 8 p.m. to 10 p.m.
 Central Time Zone on August 23, 2023, at Fiserv Forum in Milwaukee, Wisconsin.
 It was moderated by Bret Baier and Martha MacCallum.

 Criteria

 On June 2, 2023, the RNC announced criteria to qualify for the first debate, and it issued a clarification on July 18.
 Participants had to meet the following criteria: